By Jake Jones, Co-Founder at no-code platform Legal OS

 In order to automate or augment core legal work, one must include the logic of legal reasoning within a legal tech solution.
 This logic is already applied by lawyers every day in their core work: decision making, drafting complex documents, contract analysis, risk assessment.
 This logic is an inherent component of core legal work.
 Any tool that cannot cope with the complexity of legal logic can only be applied inaccurately to expert tasks, while a tool that is built with legal logic at its heart has the potential to scale legal work by radical multiples of 10x or more.

-It does, however, seem unreasonable to expect lawyers to learn to code.
+It does, however, seem unreasonable to expect lawyers to learn the differences between Azure and AWS.
 An engineer’s first programming language will take years to master.
 Even simple functions are prone to human error when written by an inexperienced engineer.
 Further, the structure of legal decision making processes, analysis processes, or document automation scenarios becomes increasingly difficult to follow as complexity grows.
 This comprehension challenge becomes a significant risk when lawyers attempt to collaborate upon or maintain code.

 There is a solution, a way to empower lawyers to encode their expertise without learning to code.
 No-code platforms date back to the nineties, and they have undergone an impressive evolution in the last five years.
 It is now possible to automate the onboarding of a new client, for example.
 A no-code platform can send emails, file documents, or generate an HR chatbot.
 And from this evolution a new category of no-code platform has emerged: the visual programming language for law.